 Additional Features: Some of the features associated with the Azlo business checking account may have a small processing fee.

 Unlike Azlo which has one main type of business bank account, Axos offers a variety of business checking options.
-Here’s a breakdown of each of those options.

 This type of checking account is ideal for business owners that are primarily looking for an easy and affordable account to keep their working capital.